zborffs/tile-puzzle-challenge/README.md

 The goal of this challenge is to solve a tile puzzle of arbitrary size using A* search.

 ![](figures/unsolved_visualization.png)
-*Figure 1: An example 3x3 tile puzzle that has been scrambled.*
+*Figure 1: An example 3x3 tile puzzle, which has been scrambled.*

 Your Task
 ---------